 The Planning and Zoning Department and the Planning and Zoning Board had become the busiest part of the Abilene City government.
 Abilene’s growth and development resulted in a five year growth pattern where building permits went from issuing $5 million a year in permits to almost $200 million a year.
 Abilene was the hot topic for the entire State and beyond.
 Abilene’s primary grown was in the commercial development field.
 Army had traveled nationwide talking primarily to older, well known, Country Western entertainers.
 He would meet with entertainers that were thinking about opening up their own theatre’s and explain to them the multitude of advantages of locating in the Abilene area.
 Just some of the advantages were: (A) Inexpensive land and cost of living (B) Availability of skilled labor (C) A willing community (D) It’s much more cost effective to let the audience come to you rather than traveling around the country (E) Abilene is within a 24 hour drive of 75% and the United States Population (F) There is a large market base to share since there are already several other Country Western shows of similar venues, and (G) Abilene has double the motel space, restaurants and tourist attractions of any city other than Vegas, and draws more middle class families than Vegas.
 In Vegas the average spending on a family vacation was in excess of $4,000 for a week, but in Abilene the cost would only be between $500 and a $1,000 for a week and this drew thousands of families to Abilene every day.

 Abilene was ideal weather wise too.
 All four seasons can be enjoyed, and families did not have to worry about the excruciating heat either.
 Abilene was building music theaters, motels, restaurants of every size shape and cuisine.
-And fun was also a key component, from go-cart ridding to bungee jumping, zip lines, cave dwelling, carnivals, amusement rides, golf, fishing, horseback riding, water sports and whatever else someone could think up.
+And fun was also a key component, from go-cart ridding to bungee jumping, zip lines, cave dwelling, carnivals, amusement rides, riding the water Ducks, golf, fishing, horseback riding, water sports and whatever else someone could think up.
 A person could even rent classic cars to ride around in.
 This was a haven for the middle class family looking for good, clean family fun on a limited budget, Abilene was so family oriented that the saying in town was that if Missouri is the Bible Belt, then Abilene was the buckle.

 Army never sought the spotlight, but none the less, he was in one newspaper or another almost every day.
 And not just the local papers, he and Abilene were being discussed and followed by every news source within a 300 mile radius.
 People wanted to know what was going on in Abilene, and not just the highlights about the entertainers.
 Every City Council meeting, every Planning and Zoning meeting, every Board of Adjustment meet and every Airport Study meeting required Army to be involved, and then he would be beseeched by the media for information.
 During that six year period it was nearly impossible to open up the newspaper without reading about what was going on in Abilene, and what Army had to report on it.